James4Ever0/notes/Wake on LAN.md

 ---

 Some devices provide USB wakeup functionality in BIOS, usually keyboard based.
 You need to plug it in while awake.

+To utilize this you need to use a device with USB slave capable ports, such as USB-C, micro-USB etc.